Tractors in India: Sonalika

 International Tractors Limited was incorporated on 17 October 1987 and began manufacturing tractors designed by Central Mechanical Engineering Research Institute (CMERI).
 I. In 2000 ITL entered into a tie up with Renault Agricultural of France and began manufacturing Sonalika tractors.
 Sonalika is currently manufacturing models between 18 HP to 120 HP, and as well as the Renault CERES brand between 60HP to 90HP.

-In 2005 Yanmar bought a 13 per cent stake in the company and began lifted production to 200 tractors per day. today Yanmar has approximately 30%.
+In 2005 Yanmar bought a 13 per cent stake in the company and began lifted production to 200 tractors per day.
 In 2013 the world's largest private investment company US based BlackRock purchased approximately 13% stake in ITL with the remaining 70 owned by founder Lachhman Das Mittal.
+In 2016 Yanmar purchased BlackRock's stake, bringing their stake to approximately 30%.
+In 2017 Sonalika began manufacturing Zetor Global brand tractors for Zetor.